tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8.2.3_to_8.2.5.md

 Follow same process as we did for barbara, except that on ava:

 * **Be sure to put the site in maintenance mode first!!**
-* We are now pushing files from barbara to ava (instead of from jane to barbara)

 ### 5.1 Copy db from jane to ava